HELVE/HUMCHILD/README.md

 <a name="intro"></a>
 # HUMCHILD - VIDEO ART

+Hum Child (2012) - man's journey and struggle through a universe of noise and distraction.
+/ narrative feature length or short film

 Project that was supposed to be a film.
 You see, I don't know even know how my voice sounds.
 I don't hear in so many ways.
 I don't listen, I don't notice things.
 I am free.
 Am I free?
 And then there is this… Something that comes along.
 It's beautiful.
 I can feel it, it vibrates within me. (the music begins) (hybrid music, a type a deaf person would hear).
 Beginning: Slow mo of the kid and parents shouting behind his back.
 Him sitting in an empty bright room.
 We see his naked back, he puts on a shirt or sweater as of shielding himself from the world.

 Levels of meaning.